 Enjambment occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 For example, the transition between lines three and four of the first stanza and two and three of the third.

 Oh!
 I have slipped the surly bonds of earth

 Sunward I’ve climbed, and joined the tumbling mirth

 Of sun-split clouds – and done a hundred things

 In the first stanza of ‘High Flight’ the speaker begins by celebrating the feeling of flight.
 He describes slipping free of the “surly bonds of earth”.
-He’s left behind the heavy weight of day to day life.
+He’s left behind the heavyweight of day to day life.
 Using a series of words that begin with or include the letter “s,” Magee gives more detail to the experience.
-Personification is also used to describe the clouds, how the plane moved through the sky and the joy the speaker felt.
-His experiences in the sky have supplied him with a knowledge that few have.
+Personification is also used to describe the clouds, how the plane moved through the sky, and the joy the speaker felt.
+His experiences in the sky have supplied him with the knowledge that few have.
 This is emphasized in the next stanza.

 You have not dreamed of – wheeled and soared and swung